Updated: Jun 27

 Welcome back, EduMagicians.
 Today, I with me Dr. Sara Heintzelman, an instructional technology specialist, and former special education teacher.
 She is also an adjunct professor who teaches instructional design for K-12 educators.
 We met a few years ago at KTI 2018 Star Summit in Pa and became fast friends.
 We are discussing tips for particular education majors in this episode.
 This episode has a freebie too - Freebie alert - Field observation form.

 Students with emotional needs respond to technology, direct instruction, and active engagement.

 Visit many different kinds of special education classrooms - a variety of LREs!

 Observe with intention and a plan!

-Write down any and all acronyms that you have, build a list now and keep adding to it.
+Write down any acronyms you have, build a list now and keep adding to it.
 Look it up and ask about it.

-When you are in school for observation, fieldwork, or student teaching, review the school board minutes!
+Review the school board minutes when you are in school for observation, fieldwork, or student teaching!

-Document your learning along the way through written work, pictures, journal, or reflecting.
+Document your learning along the way through written work, pictures, journals, or reflecting.

 Keep learning and keep growing!